an introduction to the interoception series

 And I mean it.

 That’s how I imagine I look now.
-Tender.
-Unready.
-And awkwardly stumbling through emotions that have grown since childhood, never having learned how to hold them.
+Tender and unready.
+Awkwardly stumbling through emotions that have sat unheld since childhood.

 Actual little cousin not pictured, but we were along these lines.

-In the next year of therapy, I realized that I had a high level of self-awareness.
-I could trace the lines between my wounds, emotions, and triggers with clarity.
-But despite all that insight, I still felt at the mercy of my reactions.
+In the next year of therapy, I investigated the relationship between my emotions, and triggers with clarity.
+But, despite the insight, I still felt at the mercy of my emotional reactions.
 Awareness alone wasn’t enough.

 Eventually, Brooks gently led me to an understanding that my healing wasn’t about gaining more awareness — it was about deepening a different kind of awareness: body awareness.

 Learning to notice — really notice — what was happening inside my body.
 Hunger.
 Tension.
-Restlessness.
-Sadness.
 Fear.
 All of it.

 If you can relate — if you’ve analyzed your feelings from every angle, but still feel stuck, this series is for you.